Spreadsheets (9.2h)

 Lay down rails and fight other trains for resources

-Analysis: Train combat, like this, doesn't work in real-time way because the way I envisioned it, you don't have direct control over the train, just in building the rail and I feel like with the way I envisioned it, it would probably work better as a turn-based game.
+Train combat, like this, doesn't work in real-time way because the way I envisioned it, you don't have direct control over the train, just in building the rail and I feel like with the way I envisioned it, it would probably work better as a turn-based game.
 I could be wrong though.

 You are a propagandist for capitalism and you're trying to convert as much culture into profit as possible. (try #2)